Leomendoza13/histopatho_chowder/docs/report.md

 However, there remains improvements in the CHOWDER method, particularly in the generation of disease localization maps.

-## My Work
+## Implementation

-### Build efficient, robust training pipeline for CHOWDER;
+### Objectives

+The objectives of this repo is to train CHOWDER and to produce predictions.

+### Python Setup

 To start the PIK3CA mutation detection challenge, I began reading the article and summarized its contents as i did above.
 Following this, I explored the provided code repository named "HistoSSLscaling," which contains the Chowder Model.
 Setting up my environment was the first step, which involved installing the necessary requirements from the requirements.txt.
 Then, I encountered an issue with the setup.py of the Chowder repository, so I had to add it as a Git submodule to use it.

+In the provided code, I realized many interesting packages for my project as:

+ - The Chowder class to instanciate the model
+ - The Datasets class to instanciate required datasets
+ - The Trainer to train the model

+### Training Pipeline (First Topic)

-Even though I struggled with the code for a while, I eventually figured it out.
-I then started to code in a notebook environment to have a better visual on what i was doing.
+I then started to code in a notebook environment to get a better visual on what i was doing.
-Here, I initialized Chowder, fitted the data, and trained the model using a trainer they provide in their repository.
-Aftewards, I performed predictions and applied a sigmoid function to the output data that I transformed into a csv file.
+Here, I initialized Chowder, fitted the data, and trained the model using the trainer.
+Aftewards, I realized the tensor predictions was filled with negative values.
+I  then applied a sigmoid function to the output data that I finally transformed into a csv file.
 This gave me a metric score of 0.7315, securing the third position on the historic challenge leaderboard with my first submission.
+The parameters used for this first result were the defaults one:

+- Chowder Model parameters:
+    - in_features=2048
+    - out_features=1
+    - n_top=5
+    - n_bottom=5
+    - mlp_hidden=[200, 100]
+    - mlp_activation=torch.nn.Sigmoid()
+    - bias=True
+- Trainer parameters:
+    - model=Chowder
+    - criterion=BCEWithLogitsLoss
+    - metrics={'auc': auc}
+    - device=cuda
+    - optimizer=Adam
+    - batch_size=16
+    - num_epochs=15
+    - learning_rate=0.001
+    - weight_decay=0.0

 Following this achievement, I focused on refactoring my code for clarity and establishing a good project architecture.
+To maintain clean code, I used Continuous Integration (CI) tools such as :

+- Black, a code formatter that automatically formats Python code to adhere to the PEP 8 style guide.
+- Pylint, a static code analysis tool that checks Python code for errors, potential bugs, and adherence to coding standards outlined in PEP 8
+- Pytest, a testing framework in Python used for writing and executing unit tests, allowing developers to easily create and run tests for their code.
+- Mypy, a static type checker for Python, enabling developers to enforce and check type annotations in Python code, enhancing code quality and catching potential type-related errors.

-To maintain clean code, I used Continuous Integration (CI) tools such as black, pylint, pytest, and mypy.
-I finally developed a script allowing terminal usage for model training with the ability to specify desired hyperparameters using arguments parsing.
+I finally developed a script allowing Command Line Interface (CLI) usage for model training with the ability to specify desired hyperparameters using arguments parsing.
 (Cf. [README.md](../README.md))

+### Ensemble (Second Topic)